 Day 5 – St. Pierre

-Explore this car free island further by foot, rent a bicycle or take the 70-minute boat over to Miquelon (payable locally).
+Explore the island further by foot, rent a bicycle or take the 70-minute boat over to Miquelon (payable locally).
 This island has a rich and diverse landscape, visit the Notre Dame Des Ardilliers church with pillars made from masts of a shipwreck.
 Also visit Grand Barachois to the south, which is a protected laguna – home to many bird species and seals.
 Overnight St. Pierre.

 Day 6 – St. Pierre/Fortune/Trinity